JJ/granada-off/text/fruits_and_vegetables.md

 and other insects.
 Anyway, walk around the Albayzín or El Barranco del Abogado and you might gather enough lemons for your very own locally sourced lemonade.

+Both are also good places for prickly pears, but the main places are el Barranco and the Sacromonte.